 - The modulating furnace provides the most accurate temperature reading of all the models, so you can rely on the thermostat to be pretty precise.
 It supplies the most comfort of all furnaces as well, which is ideal for especially cold periods, and tends to be the most efficient.
 However, installation costs are higher.

 The best furnaces can last you 15 years or longer and slash your heating bills for greater comfort at a fraction of the price.
-At Michael Bonsby Heating and Air Conditioning, we offer a range of high quality systems from leading brands like Mitsubishi and American Standard and have been helping residents of the Maryland and DC areas with the selection and installation process for over 20 years.
+At Michael Bonsby HVAC & Plumbing, we offer a range of high quality systems from leading brands like Mitsubishi and American Standard and have been helping residents of the Maryland and DC areas with the selection and installation process for over 20 years.